apollographql/apollo/graph-manager-docs/source/client-awareness.md

 * `apollographql-client-name`
 * `apollographql-client-version`

-If one or both of these headers are present, Apollo Server automatically extracts their values and includes them in the trace report that it sends to Graph Manager.
-You can [override this default behavior](#advanced-server-configuration).

-If you're using Apollo Client, you can provide the `name` and `version` options to the `ApolloClient` constructor.
-If you do, Apollo Client automatically assigns the provided values to the corresponding headers in every operation request.
+**If you're using Apollo Client**, you can populate these headers automatically for every operation request by providing the `name` and `version` options to the `ApolloClient` constructor, like so:

 ```js{8-9}
 import { ApolloClient } from 'apollo-client';